fnproject/flow-lib-go/README.md

 See above.

-### Can I use closures or method receivers?
+### Can I use closures or method receivers in my continuations?

 No. Only continuation actions implemented with functions are supported, since they are stateless.
 No state will be serialized with a continuation.
+Although possible, invoking a method receiver is not currently supported inside continuations.

 ### How does error-handling work?